OTH21DEV/OxanaTheis_12_20062022/README.md

 ## Config React App

 - indicate the user's id in the form (actually available  12 | 18)
-- to use mocked data, add in url "?mocked" (ex: http://localhost:3002/user/12?mocked ) in services folder
+- to use mocked data, add in url "?mocked" (ex: http://localhost:3002/user/12?mocked )

 ## Launch in production (build)